 Together as Europeans we will dare to dive deeper and discover for ourselves the values that not only adorn our charters and archways, but that are a living guide to the European of today.
 Therefore, you are invited to become a part of the European values that are entrusted to us: our greatest inheritance.

-Old and new rivalries and divisions put pressure on the trust between the European nations as they try to navigate today’s challenges.
+New threats and challenges from within, but most notably from outside Europe’s borders demand from Europeans an active and interested posture in regards to her legacy of values.
 Comenius is acting to help build that trust with its new European Values Leadership Course, to which it is inviting applicants from the EU, Switzerland, and Great Britain.